Edgar Royal Mumford

 That first hive was just the start, for like an addiction, as interest grew, so did the number of hives.
 Then came more equipment, extractor, and honey tanks and a lifelong interest in bees.
 However, there came a hiatus when the novice beekeeper felt called to attend Seminary in Maryland.
 Unable to take his bees with him, the hives were sold, but the equipment was stored.
 Serving 3 country churches while in Seminary and then 4 years in an inner city church, he was assigned to a parish with much land and the former pastor had left two hives of bees on the property and made a gift to Glenn.
 These hives multiplied, parishioners donated hives, and swarms were captured.
 Many beekeepers in the locality became friends, including Commander Mumford.
 These were all enthusiastic beekeepers who enjoyed getting together, discussing various aspects of beekeeping and eventually started the Association.

 At one time, Reverend Clulow served as president of the Maryland State Beekeepers’s Association.
 When Apimondia, the World Beekeeper’s Congress, came to the University of Maryland, the Maryland State Beekeepers Association played a big part in the work of the Congress.
 He also wrote articles for Gleanings in Bee Culture (now Bee Culture) and the American Bee Journal.
 He passed away in 2007.

-Glenn Clulow’s son, Jon, who lives in Pasadena, served as president from 1994 until 2003.
+Glenn Clulow’s son, Jon, from Pasadena, served as president from 1994 until 2003.
 He helped grow the club’s membership, with innovative programs for the regularly scheduled meetings, and mentored dozens of new beekeepers.